Refyled/cellServer/README.md

 A sample random player is found in [player.js](https://github.com/opeltre/cellServer/blob/main/player.js).
-To start a game, open two terminals, one for each player, and run in node:
+To start a game, open two terminals and run in node:

 ```js
 //--- tty1 ---